MahdiehPirmoradian/MahdiehPirmoradian/python/LLM/LocalLLM/ollamaProject/README.md

 ~~~
 .\chatbot\Scripts\Activate.ps1
 ~~~
-  + On some other Windows machine maybe this command works:
+  + On some other Windows machines maybe this command works:
 ~~~
 .\chatbot\Scripts\activate.bat or .\venv\Scripts\activate.bat
 ~~~